 Though the sedge is withered from the lake,

 And no birds sing.

-John Keats died 198 years ago, in Rome, at the age of 25, on February 23, 1821.
+John Keats died at the age of only 25, in Rome February 23, 1821.
 His legacy is some of the most beautiful poetry ever written.